 A great solution I believe is the Skross Pro World Travel Charger (view on Amazon).
 It works in over 220 countries and works with devices up to 2500w.
 You still need to have a 2 pin to 3 pin adapter fitted to it, but it works in so many countries.

 |Skross PRO World Travel Adapter - White||57 Reviews||£36.46||View on Amazon|

 Most larger hotels will have a ‘shaver socket’ in the bathroom that will be suitable for your electric toothbrush.
 However in some counties and regions this may not apply.

 When travelling to a country that uses a different voltage to that in your home country, you need to check a few things.

-Assuming you are going long enough that you need to charge your brush when there.
+For example, let’s say you live in the UK and are going to the USA and assuming you are going long enough that you need to charge your brush when there.

 The UK uses 240V electrics whereas the USA uses 110V.

 Most electric toothbrushes bought in the UK and Europe have charging stands that work on 220-240V.
 So to use them in the USA, you need a power converter to allow the the charging stand to accept the 110V.

 You can buy these from various retailers online or in the high street.